demoon2332/chatapp-519h0247/README.txt

 - In file .env , the default port for website is 8085 (recommended)
 - You can change port to :
 + 3000 , 8000 , 8080 , 8085 , 8086 , 8087 , 45720
-( Because these port are register Google API Services already for callback URI)
+( Because these ports are register Google API Services already for callback URI)
 Step3:
 - install packages required in the project:
 + express, express-handlebars, express-session and sub-package of express